kubernetes/community/governance.md

 We want everyone in the community to have [positive experiences](https://www.cncf.io/blog/2016/12/14/diversity-scholarship-series-one-software-engineers-unexpected-cloudnativecon-kubecon-experience).

-# Guidelines for repositories under Kubernetes github orgs (e.g, kubernetes, kubernetes-incubator)
+# Repository guidelines

 All repositories under Kubernetes github orgs, such as kubernetes and kubernetes-incubator, should follow the procedures outlined in the [incubator document](incubator.md).
 All code projects use the [Apache Licence version 2.0](LICENSE).
 Documentation repositories should use the [Creative Commons License version 4.0](https://github.com/kubernetes/kubernetes.github.io/blob/master/LICENSE).

-# Kubernetes Organization Roles
+# Project Roles

 Kubernetes is a large project.
 There are many ways to participate and contribute.